-Over the last 22 years, each of these charitable children’s programs have directly benefited from the funds raised through Florida Winefest & Auction.
+Over the last 26 years, each of these charitable children’s programs have directly benefited from the funds raised through Florida Winefest & Auction.
 Each year we accept new applications for grants.
 Each application is reviewed by the Grants Committee and the money allocated is distributed three weeks after the last Winefest event closes.
 Programs are monitored throughout the year by our dedicated volunteers.
+The following charities are benefiting from our 2016 event:

 HOPE FAMILY SERVICES